EFoster13/EFoster13/README.md

 ## About Me
 I’m a data science student with a passion for applying AI to real-world problems.
 I enjoy building end-to-end projects from data preprocessing and modeling to evaluation and deployment, and I’m especially interested in computer vision, predictive modeling, and AI agents.

-I come from a team-sports background, which influences how I approach collaboration, problem-solving, and continuous improvement in technical projects.

 ---

 ## Technical Skills